chipsalliance/firrtl-spec/spec.md

 ## Probe Types

-Probe types expose and provide access to circuit components contained inside a module.
+Probe types expose and provide access to circuit components contained inside a module for use They are intended for verification.

-Probe types are useful for testing and verification, since they allow a design to read to and write from circuit components without knowing the hierarchical path to that component in the design.
+Ports with a probe type do not necessarily result in physical hardware.
+Special verification constructs enable the value of a probe to be read or forced remotely.

 There are two probe types, `Probe<T>`{.firrtl} is a read-only variant and `RWProbe<T>`{.firrtl} is a read-write variant.